apache/pulsar/docs/Architecture.md

 **sync vs. async send** - message could be sent to broker in sync or async manner:

 - sync: producer will wait for broker acknowledgement after sending each message.
-- async: producer will put the message in a blocking queue and return immediatelly, client library will send the messages to broker in background.
-If the queue is full (max size configurable) producer could be blocked or fail immediatelly when calling send API, depending on arguments passed to producer.
+- async: producer will put the message in a blocking queue and return immediately, client library will send the messages to broker in background.
+If the queue is full (max size configurable) producer could be blocked or fail immediately when calling send API, depending on arguments passed to producer.

 **compression** - message could be compressed during transportation to save bandwidth (compression and de-compression both are performed by client), below types of compression are supported: